 - Throat lozenges 1 packet (eg, Strepsils®, Vocalzone®).

 - Acetazolamide 250 mg tablets (Diamox® - for prevention and management of altitude sickness) x 10-20.

-- Discuss with your GP and trekking group whether your very high altitude trek also necessitates carrying dexamethasone tablets or nifedipine tablets.
+- Discuss with your GP and trekking group whether your very high-altitude trek also necessitates carrying dexamethasone tablets or nifedipine tablets.
 Both are used in altitude sickness emergencies by doctors and nurses experienced in altitude medicine.
 You should not self-medicate with these medicines, which can themselves be dangerous if used incorrectly.